hofstadter-io/supacode/README.md

 ### You get an updatable, high quality code base to develop with.

-1. start from a core data model and configuration
+1. define a core data model and configuration
-2. hof generate the majority of boilerplate, helpers, and extras
+2. generate the majority of boilerplate, helpers, and extras
-3. add or customize the logic, interfaces, and integrations
+3. extend or customize the logic, interfaces, and integrations
-4. evolve the data model, the generated and custom code are automatically updated
+4. evolve the data model and code, updates are automated

-As you develop your data model and application, hof will help you automate the code changes, ensuring consistency and maintaining standards.
+As you develop your data model and application, edit any part and hof will make sure the right thing happens.
-You custom code can live within or next to the generated application code.

-__Edit any part, hof will make sure the right thing happens.__

 ### Built on: